-Second, as Rodrik alludes, many of the labor abuses that come with immigration occur because immigrants have precarious legal statuses.
+Second, as Rodrik suggests, many of the labor abuses that come with immigration occur because immigrants have precarious legal status.
 When their visas depend on their employers (or when they are undocumented), immigrants are unlikely to complain about their employers’ violations of labor laws and other regulations.
 Giving low-skill immigrants more secure status would help combat this problem.

 More immigrants are likely to provide more employment for natives, too.
 Immigrants spend money on housing, food, clothing, health care, and the like.
 Such spending increases demand for goods and services provided here in the United States.
 More immigrants would also make U.S.-produced goods cheaper for export, since expensive native labor could be deployed more effectively.
 This would come at a relatively low cost for the nation: legal immigration would increase the nation’s coffers, as it would help ensure employers would withhold taxes.
 (Even now, 50 to 75 percent of undocumented immigrants pay their income taxes.)

 Low-skill immigration is also good for immigrants themselves and for their communities.
-Immigrants are able to earn more money than they would be able to at home and often share that prosperity with their family and friends back home through remittances.
+Immigrants are able to earn more money than they would at home and often share that prosperity back home through remittances.
 Money is not the only thing they share, either.
 They also learn democratic values, including support for labor unions, which help ensure labor standards at home.
 As I show in a paper with Michael Miller, greater immigration to the United States can lead to democratization, and more protection for labor, back home.

 Immigrants complement rather than compete with American workers.

 And yet, U.S. attitudes toward immigrants are changing.
 More and more people view immigrants and immigration, and by extension foreigners, positively.
 This is especially true for young people who have grown up around many first- and second-generation immigrants.
-More immigration, then, may get us to think more as world citizens than as U.S. citizens and make more mass participation at the regional or global level that could fight for global labor standards.
+More immigration, then, may get us to think more as world citizens than only as U.S. citizens.
+Likewise it may provoke more mass participation, regionally and globally, that will advance the fight for global labor standards.